Why Transcreation Does Much More Than Translation

 Translation is simply the re-writing of a document from one language to another.
 The terminology and tone of the original material should be maintained in the translated version.
 The final text should not only be linguistically correct but also take into consideration any cultural nuances.

-With businesses going global and opening multiple markets across several continents now easier than ever before, it is more important than ever for brands to have their documents and marketing materials translated accurately.
+With business going global and the opening of multiple markets across several continents now easier than ever before, it is more important than ever too for brands to have their documents and marketing materials translated effectively.
 Mistakes are always costly.
 They can easily be the big difference between success and failure for a brand in a particular territory.

 This is where transcreation comes in.

 Transcreation is content translation infused with creative writing — to deliver that emotional connection with target audiences in their own language.
 The end product of a transcreated content is that both the branding and marketing messages are culturally adapted for its new audience.

 This is why transcreation goes much further than a straightforward translation.
 The tone, emotion and context need to suit the target language and its audience perfectly.
 For branding and marketing messages, these must engage and appeal to the target audience, whilst still maintaining the original brand direction.

 Transcreation is definitely a right way for global brands to guard against cultural faux pas - all too easy to occur if careful market research has not been undertaken.
 It is for this reason that transcreation these days is intrinsic to global marketing campaigns.

 There are many reasons why the nuance of a marketing message can get lost in a straightforward or literal translation.
 There are also countless examples where the translation has simply not been properly written.

 If anything, it is such errors that serve as the clearest reminder of the importance of transcreation.
 Of course, readers can raise a smile, or it cause a chuckle.
 Indeed, some mistakes can be laugh-out-loud funny.
 But, the joke is most definitely on the brand if such an error occurred.